Hull–Chelsea–Wakefield Railway: History

 The Hull–Chelsea–Wakefield Railway ran on a track that was originally a Canadian Pacific Railway branch line that at one time extended beyond Wakefield to Maniwaki.
 As of 2008 the track is owned by the Chemin de fer de l'Outaouais.

 The railway line had been plagued in recent years with repeated damage to the track bed caused by severe storms.
 Some sections of the track run through steep terrain and along the bank of the Gatineau River, making it susceptible to such washouts.
 In 2007, a disagreement erupted between the owner of the steam train line and the municipality of Chelsea and city of Gatineau over the railway safety and maintenance.
 In July, a rain storm caused damage to some parts of the railway.
 The owner of the steam train mentioned that without funding from the cities, he would have to cease the operations of the line and sell the steam train.
 In November, an agreement was made when the province of Quebec and the municipalities involved provided funding for studies into future improvements to the railway.
 There were also plans for refurbishing the wagons as well as adding a station at the Casino du Lac-Leamy about 2 km south of its current southern terminus at Quebec Autoroute 5 and Boulevard Saint-Joseph.

 However, following a landslide in Chelsea during the spring of 2008, the railway was halted after two weekends of activity.
 The owner decided to sell the train and ceased activities.
 The railway did not run for the summer of 2008.

 Although operations resumed for 2009 and 2010, and various upgrades were considered, a notice on the official website currently states that they have been suspended again after heavy rains damaged the tracks during a storm that occurred on June 23 and 24, 2011.
 The train was once again put up for sale.

 Turntable of the Hull-Chelsea-Wakefield railroad.

 Return

 The train is now owned by the Chemin de fer de l'Outaouais.
 An attempt to obtain $5 million in provincial funding for track repair was rejected in January 2014.
 As of 2014 CCFO is continuing to seek private or governmental backing by August 2014 for a possible relaunch no earlier than 2015, although the vulnerability of the right-of-way to future washouts remains an undetermined risk.

 In 2016, a consortium, Moose Rail, proposed Wakefield as a stop for a new privately run Ottawa-Gatineau commuter train service.

 In July 2017 the municipality of Chelsea, Quebec pulled up 20 km of the track, seemingly ending any hopes of reopening the line.

-One rail car and the locomotive were sold, the rest have been scrapped and chopped up as of 2019.
+One rail car (somewhere in a field) and the locomotive (in a barn in Bourget, ON) were sold, the rest have been scrapped and chopped up as of 2019.
 Thus ended the service for ever.
+Both locomotives remain in storage as of 2024.